It would be nice to have AutoMountServer run every time you log in.

 level of Linux user.
 Once set up for a user, all that user has to do is log in and enosServer is

 ready to use.
-Check that Thunar and the enosServer are mounted.
+Using a File Manager, check that enosServer is mounted.

 This is how I set up my server access for my convenience.